nijikokun/the-zen-approach/README.md

 ### The Rules of ASI

 What is [ASI](http://people.mozilla.org/~jorendorff/es5.html#sec-7.9)?
 Automatic Semicolon Insertion.
 The true bearer of bad news for poorly written statements.
-However if you follow the rules, you will not be judged harshly by it's standards.
+However if you follow the rules, you will not be judged harshly by its standards.

 Statement is terminated by `\n` unless: